-There are currently two versions of Knowledge: Classic Knowledge and Lighting Experience.
+There are currently two versions of Knowledge: Classic Knowledge and Lightning Experience.
 Depending on the user interface, either of the two versions can be used.

 Most features of Classic Knowledge have been migrated to Lightning Knowledge.
-However, with Lightning Knowledge some components of have changed.
+However, with Lightning Knowledge, some components have changed.

 To use Knowledge, a number of elements need to be configured.
 Knowledge consists of following main components:

 |Articles||To store Knowledge information.|

 |Article Types||To differentiate Articles and define access on profile level.|

 |Data Categories||To categorize Articles and define access on role level.|

 |Channels||To define Article visibility for internal, community, and public users.|